 Reducibility cannot be directly encoded at the LF layer, since it involves a strong, computational function space.
 Hence we move to the computation layer of Beluga, and employ an indexed recursive type, as defined by Cave and Pientka [2012].
 Contextual LF objects and contexts which are embedded into computation-level types and programs are written inside [].
 Once again, a term of type i is reducible if it halts, and a term M of type arr A B is reducible if it halts, and moreover for every reducible N of type A, the application app M N is reducible.
-We write {N: [.tm A]} for explicit Π -quantification over N, a closed term of type A. To the left of the dot in [.tm A] is where one writes the context the term is defined in - in this case, it is empty.
+We write $\{N: [.tm A]\}$ for explicit $\Pi$ -quantification over N, a closed term of type A. To the left of the dot in [.tm A] is where one writes the context the term is defined in - in this case, it is empty.

 In this definition, the arrows represent the usual computational function space, not the weak function space of LF.
 We note that this definition is not (strictly) positive, since Reduce appears to the left of an arrow in the Arr case.
 Allowing unrestricted such definitions destroys the soundness of our system.
 Here we note that this definition is stratified by the type: the recursive occurences of Reduce are at types A and B which are smaller than arr A B. This is how one justifies its existence.
 Beluga does not currently perform either a positivity check or a stratification check, so in the present we must convince ourselves that this predicate is well-defined.
-In Coq [Bertot and Castéran 2004] and Agda [Norell 2007] one typically justifies such definitions using large elimination, which Beluga does not currently support.